Cover image of "Victory Square," a tale of the fall of communism.

-Some years ago I chanced upon one of Olen Steinhauer’s excellent contemporary spy stories, sped through it and read another, and finally, in searching for more of his work, found his five-novel cycle set in a fictional Central European country nestled among Czechoslovakia, Hungary, and Austria.
-(Geographically, the country has to be Slovakia, which only recently gained its independence, but some readers think it more closely resembles Hungary.)
+Some years ago I chanced upon one of Olen Steinhauer’s excellent contemporary spy stories, sped through it and read another. finally, in searching for more of his work, I found his five-novel cycle set in a fictional Central European country nestled among Czechoslovakia, Hungary, and Austria.
+(Geographically, the country has to be Slovakia, which only gained its independence in 1993.
+But some readers think it more closely resembles Hungary.)
 Steinhauer’s cycle spanned the years from 1948, when the Soviet Empire consolidated its hold on the nations directly to its West, until 1990, when the USSR and the Warsaw Pact collapsed.
+And Victory Square, the final book in the cycle, depicts life in a city that may be Bratislava, Slovakia, during the fall of Communism.

 A powerful tale of life under Communism

-Victory Square is the fifth and final novel in Steinhauer’s Yalta Boulevard cycle, and in some ways it’s the best.
-Steinhauer, an American who has lived for extended periods in several countries in the region, spent months, perhaps years, meticulously researching the fall of Ceausescu’s regime in Romania.
+Victory Square may be the best of the five novels in Steinhauer’s Yalta Boulevard cycle.
+Steinhauer, an American who has lived for extended periods in several countries in the region, spent months, perhaps years, meticulously researching the fall of Nicolae Ceaușescu’s regime in Romania.
 That history forms the basis of the events that unfold in the novel in 1989-90.
+But the setting for the story is not Bucharest, Romania.
+Details in the book suggest a closer resemblance to Budapest or Bratislava, the capital of Slovakia.
+The wave of popular revulsion that swept Ceaușescu from power was unusually violent, far more so than other revolts that brought about the fall of Communism elsewhere in Eastern Europe.

 Victory Square (Yalta Boulevard #5) by Olen Steinhauer (2008) 368 pages ★★★★★